-Eisenhower Medical Center (EMC) recognizes the educational value of, and supports resident participation in or attendance at, professional conferences and other similar outside educational activities.
+Eisenhower Health recognizes the educational value of and supports resident/fellow (trainee) participation in or attendance at professional conferences and other similar outside educational activities.

-To provide guidelines on, and establish limits to residents participation in outside educational activities, and to minimize travel expenses while at the meeting, in accordance to ACGME requirements.
+To provide guidelines on and establish limits to the trainee's participation in outside educational activities, and to minimize travel expenses while at the meeting, in accordance with ACGME requirements.

 III.
-APPROVAL PROCESS
+ELIGIBILTY: